Rick Rodgers’ Christmas in Austria

 Day 9:

 Returning to Vienna, we will stop at at Wenschitz Chocolate Factory (Pralinewelt), where you will make room in your luggage for sweet stocking stuffers and more.
-Then to the Vienna’s Palais Liechtenstein Garden market for any last-minute purchases.
-We have a farewell dinner planned at Silberwirt, an excellent restaurant near our hotel.
+Our final stop before the hotel is the Advent Market at Garten Palace Liechtenstein is a hidden gem among Vienna’s Christmas markets.
+Located in the Liechtenstein Garden Palace, the second most significant Baroque building in Vienna, this market offers a charming alternative to the city’s busier holiday attractions.
+Then to the Vienna’s Palais Liechtenstein Garden market for any last-minute purchases and another example of a Viennese Palace market.
+We end our evening together at a farewell dinner.

 Day 10:

-This morning, after check out, say goodbye to your new friends and Austria as you head to the airport for your flight home.
+This morning, after check out, say goodbye to your new friends and to Austria as you head to the airport for your flight home.
+Merry Christmas!